 1. BEFORE YOU TAKE OFF

-- Speak up!
-If you see something unsafe, say or do something.
+- Speakup!
+If you see something that seems wrong or unusual, say or do something.

-Gliders that have landed need to be pushed (or pulled back by a vehicle) to the spot from where they can be launched again.
-Never cross in front of a glider that is ready, or nearly ready for departure.
-When someone is hooking up the winch cable or tow rope: stay behind the glider.
+Never cross in front of a glider that is ready, or nearly ready to launch.
+When someone is hooking up the winch cable or tow-rope: stay behind the glider.
 This also applies if you just want to watch a glider launch – do this from behind the aircraft and not diagonally in front of it.

-Be very careful around winch cables, the winch driver can accidentally select the wrong cable to be pulled in.
+Be very careful around winch cables, as they may move unexpectedly.
+The winch driver can accidentally select the wrong cable to pull in.
 A cable can also catch another cable and cause several cables to move at the same time.
 Never stand in a cable loop and do not touch any of the cables if you are not the person hooking up the gliders.

 Gliding is a team sport.
-You will not be able to fly on your own.
+You won’t be able to get into the air without help from others.
 Most people learn to fly at a club, or join a club shortly after they have learned to fly.
-Gliding can only be enjoyed by people from all walks of life if every club member pays their annual fees on time and also performs some jobs at the airfield, in the hanger, at the workshop or in the clubhouse.
+People from all walks of life can enjoy gliding but only if every club member pays their annual fees on time and also takes part in jobs at the airfield, in the hanger, in the workshop or in the clubhouse.
 Of course you mainly become a club member because you want to fly gliders.
 But you will soon notice that other club members can also teach you new skills to keep the gliding club going.
-If you participate actively and “see” what needs to be done, instead of waiting to be asked to do something, everything will run smoother, waiting times will be shorter and you will fly more often.
-And if you work hard to keep everything going, you will receive a lot of sympathy from your fellow aviators as well.
+If you participate actively and ‘see’ what needs to be done, instead of waiting to be asked to do something, everything will run more smoothly, waiting times will be shorter and you will fly more often.
+And if you work hard to keep everything going, you will also get on well with your fellow aviators.

 When you start gliding, a whole new world opens up to you.
-It is important to keep asking all questions you may have to get used to this new world.
-Stupid questions do not exist.
-Some things look easier than they are and there may be important things that you will easily overlook without a proper instruction.
+It is important to keep asking all the questions you have to get used to this new world.
+There is no such thing as a stupid question.
+Some things look easier than they are and there may be important things that you will easily overlook without proper instruction.
 If you are asked to perform a new task that you haven’t done before, ask someone to show you how to do it.
-For flight-related questions you have to go to your instructor.
-For questions concerning the gliding operation you can speak to the duty pilot (the pilot in charge at the launch point) or other experienced pilots.
+For flight related questions you have to go to your instructor.
+For questions concerning the gliding operation you can speak to the duty pilot, launch marshal or whoever else is in charge at the launch point.

 REPORTING - SPEAK-UP